 Questions about which tire to run?
 Hit me up in the comments below.

 Abit Gear makes MTB shorts that fit better so you can ride harder

 Here's the fool proof guide to picking the right tires for trail riders in the Pacific Northwest.
 From Ashland, through Portland, Seattle and the North Shore of Vancouver, up through Whistler and Pemberton, the answers are clear as a face full of November loam.
 If you're clad in spandex, rockin' team kit, and only care about how fast you climb, then move along, this isn't for you.
 This is for riders doing big climbs for rowdy descents.
 Endu Mountain biking!

 Most of us aggressive riders run "normal" width tires.
-The wider plus tires that are becoming popular tend to explode when pushed hard, and are better for mellow riders or as your third bike.
+The wider plus tires tend to explode when pushed hard, and are better for mellow riders, or as your third bike.
 Keep it between 2.3" and 2.6", and you'll be all good.

 What are the best mountain bike front tires?

 The Maxxis Minion DHF is still, after all these years, a great all-rounder, especially if you gravitate (see what I did there?) toward flow trails, jumps, hardpack, or summer conditions.
 The newer Maxxis Assagai has overtaken the DHF as the most popular and versatile tire for rowdy trail, enduro and DH riding.
 The Schwalbe Magic Mary is now available in great options for a superb wet tire.
 The DHF, Assegai and Mary are all amazing tires, so just pick one and go for it, you can't go wrong.